aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 Click ... on the top right where it says Local Shadow Only <br/>
 Select: Sync to the Cloud <br/>

 For every IoT thing registered on Greengrass, IoT creates a thing shadow.
+A shadow is a JSON document that is used to store current or desired state information for a thing.
 When the thing shadow is syncing to the cloud, it is constantly updating itself with the most recent state of the IoT Device.
+AWS IoT Greengrass devices can interact with AWS IoT device shadows in an AWS IoT Greengrass group, and update the state of shadow.
+To do so, create the subscription following steps below.
 The thing shadow interacts with the IoT Device and AWS IoT on a special messaging topic **$aws/things/Iot-Sensor/shadow/**

 Go to Greengrass Groups --> greengrass-predictive.
 1. Go to Subscriptions <br/>